Refrigerator Water Filter Problems & How to Fix Them

 3. Wait 24 hours — taste should fully normalize

 ⚠️ Still tastes bad after flushing?
-Check that you installed the correct filter for your model.
+Check that you installed the correct filter for your fridge model.
 See our compatibility list to verify.

 👃 Water Smells Musty, Like Chlorine, or Plastic

-Symptom: Dispensed water has an unpleasant odor—musty, chlorine-like, plastic, or like the inside of the fridge.
+Symptom: Dispensed water has an unpleasant odor — musty, chlorine-like, plastic, or like the inside of the fridge.

 🔵 Smells like plastic or carbon